Spin-polarized voltage probes for helical edge state: a model study: Introduction

 \section{Introduction}

 Transport of electron spin with minimal loss of polarization and coherence over networks which are controllable by all electrical means is highly desirable for spintronics~\cite{Igor2004Spin, Atsufumi2020} and quantum information applications~\cite{Awschalom1988}.
 In particular, the surface states of two-dimensional and three-dimensional topological insulators, which possess spin-momentum locked spectra, can act as a resource for such applications~\cite{Pesin2012Spin, He2019topology, Yongbing2015}.
-Helical edge states (HES) of quantum spin Hall state (QSHS)~\cite{kane2005quantum, kane2005z, bernevig2006quantum, bernevig2006quantumnature}, which are one-dimensional modes lying on the edges carrying electrons with their spin locked to their momenta ({\it {\it e.g.}}, right movers being spin-up and left movers being spin-down along a chosen spin-quantization axis), is one such state that constitutes the main topic of discussion in this manuscript.
-The spin-polarization of these states has been addressed experimentally and found to be polarized mostly in the direction which is perpendicular to the plane hosting the QSHS~\cite{Arriola2016Proton} (we take it to be the $z$-axis).
+Helical edge states (HES)~\cite{Wu2006, Xu2006, Maciejko2009} of quantum spin Hall state (QSHS)~\cite{kane2005quantum, kane2005z, bernevig2006quantum, bernevig2006quantumnature, Konig2007, Liu2008, Roth2009}, which are one-dimensional modes lying on the edges carrying electrons with their spin locked to their momenta ({\it {\it e.g.}}, right movers being spin-up and left movers being spin-down along a chosen spin-quantization axis), is one such state that constitutes the main topic of discussion in this manuscript.
 If we intend to exploit these states for spintronics applications, it requires to devise a way for carrying our spin-resolved measurements on the edge.
-Experimental attempts of probing these states are already in place, for example, a less invasive detection of these edge states was carried out by using mesoscale SQUID loop in Ref.~\onlinecite{Nowack2013} whereas a more invasive one involving the injection of electrical current into the edge was carried out in Ref.~\onlinecite{Zhou2012left}.
+Experimental attempts of probing these states are already in place, for example, a less invasive detection of these edge states was carried out by using mesoscale SQUID loop in Ref.~\onlinecite{Nowack2013} whereas a more invasive one involving the injection of electrical current into the edge was carried out in Ref.~\onlinecite{brune2012spin}.
 In this manuscript, we carry forward the latter idea and explore the possibility of using a spin-polarized voltage probe for reading off the local spin-resolved voltages on a helical edge.
 In particular, we formulate the problem to address a situation which is analogous to the six-probe Hall bar setup (two current probes and four voltage probes, as in Fig.~\ref{fig:figg4}) of Ref.~\onlinecite{Ferry2015}, involving a quantum point contact (QPC) which is routinely used in measurements of Hall voltages.
+It should be noted that the idea of spin-polarized injection to HES using a ferromagnetic electrode has been theoretically explored in Ref.~\onlinecite{arrachea2011chiral}.
+In fact, an earlier experimental realization engaging a Hall bar type setup can be found in Ref.~\onlinecite{valenzuela2006direct}.